pranavlathigara/awesome-iOS-Library-Curator/README.md

 - **[CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack)**: Note: see PonyDebugger.
 But looks easy to use and awesome.
 I've been using Aspects up to this point but will start looking in this direction!
 According to the docs, "In most cases it is an order of magnitude faster than NSLog."
 - **[FLEX](https://github.com/Flipboard/FLEX)**: See PonyDebugger.
 FLEX looks like an ultra awesome UI debugging tool built by Flipboard.
 Possibly outdated?
 Will investigate
 - **[CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket)**: Webscokets done right in iOS
+- **[CanvasPod](https://github.com/CanvasPod/Canvas)**: Really cool addition to Xcode lets you animate your stuff in interface builder WITHOUT running your code!
+Saves a heck of a lot of time

 ### Next, because ReactiveCocoa should transform EVERYTHING when it comes to writing iOS code, here's a few extensions that should make your RAC transtion a little bit smoother

+- **[ExpressiveReactiveCocoa](https://github.com/kastiglione/ExpressiveReactiveCocoa)**: Before you do anything RAC related, make sure to give this presentation a peak!
 - **[RACAction](https://github.com/Automatic/RACAction)**: Make your RACCommands look like Swith and RAC 3.0 's RACAction!
 - **[101 RAC Samples](https://github.com/dogwith1eye/101RACSamples)**: 101 different examples of using RAC :)
 - **[Bizhi](https://github.com/lzyy/bizhi)**: the holy grail of example projects. uses objection + reactivecocoa (my favs) + AFNetworking + UICollectionView